awwright/http-progress/draft-wright-http-partial-upload.md

 # Partial Uploads in HTTP

-HTTP is a protocol that allows requests modifiying the server state.
-Typically, an interrupted request must be restarted from the start, due to the stateless nature of the protocol.
 This document specifies a new media type intended for use in PATCH payloads that allows a resource to be uploaded in several segments, instead of a single large request.

 ## Introduction